 A vital step to take is to invest in an email service provider that supports automated emails.
 This way, you can send emails to your subscribers based on their interests, and ensure that your emails are always personalized, automatically.

 5. Invest in social media marketing

 Your potential customers go on social media daily to interact with their friends and brands.
-When you consider that there are 3.356 billion social media users, it’s a platform you absolutely can’t ignore.
+When you consider that more than half the world now uses social media, it’s a platform you absolutely can’t ignore.